 Students are required to successfully complete at least 20 infectious disease-related credits.
-These 20 credits include those selected from the competencies table above ((depending upon the selected competency course which will garner between 6 and 8 credits) and the remainder from the list of courses below, with a minimum of 3 credits in each of the following four areas: 1) Epidemiology, 2) Microbiology, 3) Parasitology and Tropical Diseases, and 4) Prevention & Control of Infectious Diseases.
+These 20 credits include those selected from the competencies table above and the remainder from the list of courses below, with a minimum of 3 credits in each of the following four areas: 1) Epidemiology, 2) Microbiology, 3) Parasitology and Tropical Diseases, and 4) Prevention & Control of Infectious Diseases.
 Courses that are listed in multiple areas can only be used to satisfy one area requirement.
 Courses fulfilling the concentration requirements cannot be taken pass/fail (a letter grade is required).
 No waivers are given if similar courses were taken prior to matriculation/enrollment.